kimmokal/Jetter/README.md

 	- ∆R(nPF) : ∆R to jet axis of a neutral candidate
 	- JetID
 	- Phase space cut variables
+	- Index for each jet signifying pT-ordering within single event

 - [ ] ```pdg_id``` for gen particles and condensed id for
 ```